Acercandr0/GalaxyBook-4-Edge-Fresh-Windows-reinstall/README.md

 - [CreatePartitions Script](https://1024terabox.com/s/1GL2oZdSyj4WEn1o7h5S55Q) and [ApplyImage script](https://1024terabox.com/s/1SDr4T6cQp9GyqAXK44GOqg).
 - 1 USB HUB (or two flash drives with USB-C ports)
 - 2 USB Flash drives (16GB or more)
-- A working PC with Windows, or a virtual machine on macOS/Linux
+- A working PC with Windows or a virtual machine on macOS/Linux

 ## How to backup Drivers